 Using high-tech equipment such as GPS and echo sounding systems, hydrographic surveyors map a variety of water bodies and determine the topography of the bottom, depth of the water, shorelines, and other characteristics.
 Our hydrographic surveyor—the only one certified in the state of Minnesota—has more than 15 years of experience providing these types of surveys.

 This type of work is most commonly done when property is subdivided or when it is necessary to correct an error or ambiguity in an existing description.
-Our team accurately locates easements and special features in addition to a description of the property boundary.
+Our land surveyors accurately locate easements and special features in addition to a description of the property boundary.
 This is typically done in conjunction with a boundary survey.

 Our first step is to meet with the land owner and NRCS to perform a site walk.
 Then we review results, complete a boundary survey, prepare drawings, and place signs.
 To ensure maximum compensation for owners, an accurate survey that defines the conservation easement is critical.

-We identify and survey an existing pipeline, facility or proposed route, survey properties on the route, identify impacts, and prepare legal descriptions.
+WSN's land surveyors identify and survey existing pipelines, facilities or proposed routes, survey properties on the routes, identify impacts, and prepare legal descriptions.

 Our land surveying team members have been providing telecommunication surveys in the Upper Midwest since 1999.
 Qualified in Minnesota, North Dakota, and South Dakota as well as Iowa and Wisconsin, we provide many services for the telecommunication industry.

-Our team completes topographic surveys for a detailed analysis of the property to be used for future planning or permitting.
-A field crew visits the site to obtain vital information about existing conditions and limitations.
+Our land surveyors complete topographic surveys for a detailed analysis of the property to be used for future planning or permitting.
+A land surveying field crew visits the site to obtain vital information about existing conditions and limitations.
 The findings and results are transformed into a drawing used for development planning.